Bereavement Books and Support for Children

 Saying Goodbye to Hare

 This is an uplifting story written for children aged 5-9 years about death and dying.
 Beautifully illustrated, this book is full of honesty and warmth.
 As young Rabbit witnesses the, life, illness and death of his dear friend hare, the story explores some of the feelings and questions children have at this time.
 The story is sensitively written to gave a positive, thoughtful message about death and dying.
+There are guidance notes at the back for the parent, carer or professional who is supporting the child.

 Reading this book with my children who are 6 and 8 has really helped them and me make sense of the sadness and tradgy that we are presently experiencing.
 Not only is it sensitively written it is also beautifully illustrated.I found the guidance notes helped me find a way to talk to the children at their level of understanding.
 I'm so pleased I found this book and would recommend it to anyone in my situation.